The 2015 ORIGINAL GROWLER

-As in 2013, we will no longer be offering refunds.
+As in prior years, we will not be offering refunds.
 The Growler is all about raising money for trails so before registering, please be certain that you are comfortable making your entry fee a donation to the trails of the Gunnison Valley in the event that you:

 - Forgot to train